asmyshlyaev177/state-in-url/README.md

 - Use TypeScript for enhanced type safety and autocomplete
 - Avoid storing sensitive information in URL parameters
 - Use `updateState` for frequent updates and `updateUrl` to sync changes to url
+- Use `Suspence` to wrap client components in Next.js
 - Use this [extension](https://marketplace.visualstudio.com/items?itemName=yoavbls.pretty-ts-errors) for readable TS errors

 ## Gothas

 1. Can pass only serializable values, `Function`, `BigInt` or `Symbol` won't work, probably things like `ArrayBuffer` neither.
 2. Vercel servers limit size of headers (query string and other stuff) to **14KB**, so keep your URL state under ~5000 words. https://vercel.com/docs/errors/URL_TOO_LONG
+3. Tested with `next.js` 14 with app router, no plans to support pages.

 ## Run locally